Way, way before Pixy

 It first began shipping in 2014 and has since found its way into lots of projects, creations, and (we hope) the hearts of many.
 Pixy is plug-and-play compatible with Arduino, Raspberry Pi and Beaglebone microcontrollers, as well as LEGO Mindstorms controllers NXT and EV3.

 Pixy2 was announced recently as Pixy’s smaller, faster, and smarter younger sibling.
 Is Pixy2 also better-looking?
-Well, that’s just mean, but please do drop us a line, and let us know your thoughts on this or any other Pixy-related topics.
+Well, that’s kinda mean, but please do drop us a line, and let us know your thoughts on this or any other Pixy-related topics.